Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                        | 1 0 1 - 0 ...
 0 |
      The Terminus Interval ⬏        ⬑ The Terminal Region

+This brings me to an important, _albeit brief,_ note - binary _values_ are read right to left, but we still colloquially read _logical_ binary data from left to right.
+The leftmost bit, or the "most significant bit," is considered index position `0` - whereas the rightmost bit, or the "least significant bit," is considered index position `𝑛-1`.
+From a _value_ perspective, on the other hand, the value wouldn't exist _without_ a terminus.
+That's why data pinned to the _left side_ of the phrase is considered the _"terminal data,"_ but data pinned to the _right side_ is considered the _"initial data."_  In `tiny` both can quickly be synthesized -

+        tiny.Synthesize.Point.Terminal(𝑝, 𝑛) // Synthesizes terminal point 𝑝 followed by zeros up to the provided width tiny.Synthesize.Point.Initial(𝑝, 𝑛) // Synthesizes initial point 𝑝 preceeded by zeros up to the provided width

-In `tiny` - you can quickly work with binary terminals simply by _reading_ the phrase.
-Read operations consume the provided number of bits and returns both the read and remaining bits as separate phrases -
+To _work_ with terminal and initial data you can use the phrase reading methods.
+Read operations consume the provided number of bits before returning both the read and remaining phrases separately.
+Here's a list of the reading operations a phrase offers -

         let 𝑎 = A known phrase

         𝑎.Read(𝑛) // Reads from the left and returns two phrases: the read terminus bits and the remainder region 𝑎.ReadFromEnd(𝑛) // Reads from the right and returns two phrases: the read bits and the remainder region

-This brings me to an important, _albeit brief,_ note - binary _values_ are read right to left, but we still colloquially read _logical_ binary data from left to right.
-The leftmost bit, or the "most significant bit," is considered index position `0` - whereas the rightmost bit, or the "least significant bit," is considered index position `𝑛-1`.
-Here's the rest of the reading operations a phrase offers -

         𝑎.ReadNextBit() // Reads the next bit from the left plus the remainder 𝑎.ReadFromEnd(𝑛) // Reads the next bit from the right plus the remainder